gromacs/gromacs/docs/dev-manual/tools.rst

   and checks that they conform to the prescribed style.
 Optionally, the script can also apply changes to make the files conform.
-  This script is automatically run by Jenkins to ensure that all commits adhere to :doc:`formatting`.
+  This script is automatically run by the CI to ensure that all commits adhere to :doc:`formatting`.
 If the copyright job does not succeed, it means that this script has something to complain.
   See :doc:`code-formatting` for details.

 ``admin/clang-format.sh``
   This script enforces coding style using clang-format.
-  This script is automatically run by Jenkins to ensure that all commits adhere to :doc:`formatting`.
+  This script is automatically run by our CI to ensure that all commits adhere to :doc:`formatting`.

+``admin/clang-tidy.sh``
+  The clang-tidy code correctness restrictions are enforced by this script.
+  The script is also used by the CI to verify the code, in addition to nightly compilations using clang-tidy on the whole tree.

 ``admin/git-pre-commit``
-  This sample git pre-commit hook can be used if one wants to apply ``uncrustify.sh`` and ``clang-format.sh`` automatically before every commit to check for formatting issues.
+  This sample git pre-commit hook can be used if one wants to apply ``clang-tidy.sh``, ``copyright.sh`` and ``clang-format.sh`` automatically before every commit to check for formatting issues.
 See :doc:`code-formatting` for details.

 ``docs/doxygen/includesorter.py``